Chinese Indonesians: Language

 Many Indonesians, including the ethnic Chinese, believe in the existence of a dialect of the Malay language, Chinese Malay, known locally as Melayu Tionghoa or Melayu Cina.
-The growth of "peranakan" literature in the second half of the 19th century gave rise to such a variant, popularized through silat (martial arts) stories translated from Chinese or written in Malay and Indonesian.
+The growth of peranakan literature in the second half of the 19th century gave rise to such a variant, popularized through silat (martial arts) stories translated from Chinese or written in Malay and Indonesian.
 However, scholars argue it is different from the mixture of spoken Javanese and Malay that is perceived to be "spoken exclusively by ethnic Chinese".

-According to Ellen Rafferty, in Java, the peranakan generally started to speak "Low Malay" [Bazaar Malay] and some Javanese at home before 1800, while used the "Low Malay" for extra-local communication.
+According to Ellen Rafferty, in Java, the peranakan generally started to speak Low Malay [Bazaar Malay] and some Javanese at home before 1800, while used the Low Malay for extra-local communication.
 The peranakan showed the usage of some Javanese in written communication since 1800.
 The spoken Javanese was later identified as ngoko variant.
-After 1880, the written Javanese was replaced by written "Low Malay".
+After 1880, the written Javanese was replaced by written Low Malay.
 Since 1945, the peranakan use Indonesianised-Javanese in home, supplanted by ngoko Javanese in local speech and Indonesian in extra-local communication and writing.

 Academic literature discussing Chinese Malay commonly note that ethnic Chinese do not speak the same dialect of Malay throughout the archipelago.
 Furthermore, although the Dutch colonial government first introduced the Malay orthography in 1901, Chinese newspapers did not follow this standard until after independence.
-Because of these factors, the ethnic Chinese play a "significant role" in the development of the modern Indonesian language as the largest group during the colonial period to communicate in a variety of Malay dialects.
+Because of these factors, the ethnic Chinese played a "significant role" in the development of the modern Indonesian language as the largest group during the colonial period to communicate in a variety of Malay dialects.

-By 2018 the numbers of Chinese Indonesians studying Standard Mandarin increased.
+By 2018 the number of Chinese Indonesians studying Standard Mandarin increased.